|Index Page||To view the whole site please click on >> SITE MAP||Next Page (Fairs)

 What would you do if your hard disk 'went down' or couldn't be accessed.
 Though it doesn't happen often it can happen.
 Apart from your whole set up being lost, would you lose all your carefully saved pictures, documents, music and email addresses ?

-Leo Notenboom has set out in plain language how to backup your
+Leo Notenboom has set out in plain language how to

 computer (in case of failure or malware/ransomeware).

 I reproduce his article here with sub links to each method